RohanCyberOps/PeriodicTable/README.md

 # 🌟 Periodic Table

-A sleek and interactive web-based representation of the Periodic Table of Elements.
+A sleek and interactive application that dynamically generates a Periodic Table of Elements using data from a CSV file.
 This project showcases all known chemical elements with their respective properties and allows users to explore details about each element easily.

 ## 🚀 Features
-- Interactive Periodic Table layout.
+- Interactive Periodic Table layout generated dynamically from CSV data.
 - Displays detailed information about each element, including:
   - Atomic number
   - Symbol
   - Name
   - Atomic mass
   - Electron configuration
-- User-friendly design with responsive UI for all devices.
+- User-friendly design with a responsive UI for all devices.

 ## 🛠️ Technologies Used
-- **HTML**: Structure of the web app.
-- **CSS**: Styling for an attractive and clean interface.
+- **Python**: Pre-processes and serves the data from the CSV file.
+- **CSV**: Stores data about the elements in a structured format.
-- **JavaScript**: Adds interactivity to the Periodic Table.
+- **JavaScript**: Dynamically generates the table and adds interactivity.

 ## 📂 Project Structure
 ```
 PeriodicTable/
+├── src/
+│   ├── app.py           # Main Python script for serving the application
+│   ├── data/
+│   │   └── elements.csv  # CSV file containing element data
+│   ├── js/
+│   │   └── script.js     # JavaScript for interactivity
+│   ├── templates/
-├── index.html   # Main HTML file
+│   │   └── index.html    # HTML file for the UI
+│   └── static/
+│       └── css/
-├── style.css    # Stylesheet for design
+│           └── style.css # Stylesheet for design
-├── script.js    # JavaScript for interactivity
+├── LICENSE               # License file
 └── README.md             # Documentation
 ```

 ## 💻 Getting Started

 ### Prerequisites
+- Python 3.x installed on your system.
-- A modern web browser (Chrome, Firefox, Edge, etc.)
+- A modern web browser (Chrome, Firefox, Edge, etc.).
-- Basic understanding of web technologies (optional).

 ### Installation
 1. Clone the repository: